Lolito-Lindsey-Official/qr-code-component/README.md

 ### Screenshot

-Find the final screenshot here: images/qr-code-component-screenshot
+Find the final screenshot using this file path: images/qr-code-component-screenshot

-**Note: Delete this note and the paragraphs above when you add your screenshot.
-If you prefer not to add a screenshot, feel free to remove this entire section.**

 ### Links